The Affordable Housing Tax Credit Coalition The Affordable Housing Tax Credit Coalition

 The Housing Credit is needed to address the affordable housing crisis.

 • Meanwhile, there is a growing shortage of affordable housing.
-For every 100 extremely low-income households, there are only 37 affordable homes available.
-In total, there is a shortage of 7.1 million rental homes affordable and available for households making 50 percent of area median income and below, according to the National Low Income Housing Coalition.
+For every 100 extremely low-income households, there are only 35 affordable homes available.
+In total, there is a shortage of 7.1 million rental homes affordable and available to renters with extremely low incomes (making 30 percent of area median income and below), according to the National Low Income Housing Coalition.

 The Housing Credit can and should serve even more households.